bvalosek/robo/README.md

 # Robo

 Robo is a comprehensive Javascript framework for large-scale client applications.
-Its primary motivation comes from:

 * **Large-scale Javascript apps are hard.** Javascript's best and worst feature is its ability to pretty much get away with anything you want.
 Consistent and